Yagisan/The-Bustling-Valley/README.md

 **[Greenhouse Gatherers](https://www.nexusmods.com/stardewvalley/mods/7619)** adds a way for Junimos to harvest crops inside buildings.

 **[Deluxe Grabber Redux](https://www.nexusmods.com/stardewvalley/mods/7920)** improves your Auto-Grabber to grab other things in its area: harvest crops, forage, chop down wood, dig up artefacts, collect ores.

+## Gameplay

+**[Multiple Mini-Obelisks](https://www.nexusmods.com/stardewvalley/mods/7900)** allows you to place more than 2 mini-obelisks, including outside the farm.

+**[Horse Overhaul](https://www.nexusmods.com/stardewvalley/mods/7911)** makes the horse the way it should be, thin, fast and useful.

+**[Better Ranching](https://www.nexusmods.com/stardewvalley/mods/859)** prevents failing milking/shearing attempts and adds an indicator when animals can be petted, milked, or sheared.

+**[Better Mixed Seeds](https://www.nexusmods.com/stardewvalley/mods/3012)**  allows for every seed to be found in mixed seeds, including mod added ones.

+**[Watering Grants Experience And Crops Can Wither](https://www.nexusmods.com/stardewvalley/mods/7768)** does exactly what it says.
+Manual watering grants some farming experience, and if not watered, your crops will die.

+**[Multiple Spouses](https://www.nexusmods.com/stardewvalley/mods/6227)**  allows you to have multiple spouses, kisses, pregnancies, spouse rooms, etc.

 # Other Post Installation FAQ